selimppc/socialdata/readme.md

 This is for Social Data Applciation.

+Before adding the .env file, create a database named socialdata

 ==============================================================================================================
 Create a .env file at root directory and put the information like bellow.
-And change the information according.
+And change the information accordingly.
 That means your will not be to change any files under app/config folder.

 APP_ENV=local